Theory of versatile fidelity estimation with confidence: Comparison with other methods

 Using PL is a natural way of providing a bound for MLE, since it returns an interval of fidelity estimates that correspond to large enough likelihood.
 However, it does not provide a true confidence interval as the location of the cut-off value is unknown.
+The issue is that likelihoods can be considered a generic notion of ``plausibility'' but not, in the technical sense, ``uncertainty;'' and that PL gives a \emph{likelihood region}, which is not the same as a coverage probability~\cite{Sprott2000}.

-What we want is that given many MLE estimates (from actual experimental data), the true fidelity must lie $1 - \epsilon$ fraction of times inside the bound calculated from PL, where $1 - \epsilon$ is the chosen confidence level.
+What we want is that given many MLE estimates (from actual experimental data), the true fidelity must lie $1 - \failure$ fraction of times inside the bound calculated from PL, where $1 - \failure$ is the chosen confidence level.
 One general heuristic that is used to give such a cut-off for PL is based on Wilks' Theorem~\cite{wilks1938large}.
 However, this theorem is only valid asymptotically as the sample size becomes arbitrarily large, and furthermore, it doesn't work well for quantum states, especially those that are low rank~\cite{Scholten2016, glancy2012gradient}.
 Note that Scholten \& Blume-Kohout~\cite{Scholten2016} give an alternative to Wilks' Theorem for quantum states, but like Wilks' Theorem, their alternative is only exact asymptotically.
-Furthermore, it uses models different from what we need for PL (they consider nested Hilbert spaces of increasing dimension, while we require density matrices of the same dimension but with an added constraint).
+Furthermore, it uses models different from what we need for PL (they consider nested Hilbert spaces of increasing dimension, while we require density matoices of the same dimension but with an added constraint).
 Therefore, as of now, we do not know how to obtain a confidence interval using PL.

 Hence, for the purpose of demonstration, we choose different cut-off values for the PL and compute the bounds (as described below) on the MLE estimate corresponding to each chosen value.
 We take a $3$-qubit random target state and apply $10\%$ depolarizing noise to obtain the actual state.
 We measure $L = 48 = 0.75 \times 4^3$ Pauli operators, chosen in the decreasing order of weights given by DFE, repeating each measurement $100$ times.
 Using the knowledge of the true state, we check in which of these bounds the true fidelity lies.
 This process is repeated $10^3$ times by generating different observed frequencies using the true state, and subsequently, we obtain the coverage probability corresponding to each value of cut-off.
 We also find the average width of the bound for each cut-off value.
 We plot the coverage probability against this average width in Fig.~\ref{fig:PL_JN_SDP_ROC}, finding that the bounds are reasonably tight.
 Note that the true fidelity is usually not known, so the coverage probability cannot be computed in practice.